Ouphix/synchro-psychotherapies/steps2.md

 It seems that it would be very important to have several devices (camera, kinect, mikes, actimetr).
 This leads to a problem that wasn't raised in this set up since there was only one camera.
 In case, of several devices, it is very important that all of them are synchronized.

 To begin to work in a multiperson psychotherapy was theorcally possible and the team developped scripts for that on SyncPy (S_Estimator) however, it is much more challenging that evaluate the synchrony of the dyad since the configuration needs to be comparable, the subject musn't overlap and must be filmed in the same conditions (zoom).

+#### Conclusion

+We couldn't answer the questions with the INCANT study we asked in the pre-registration, because of the technicals and quality  problems of the database and experimental setting.
+We can't say if the motion history synchronization between different participants are correlated with the outcomes of the familial psychotherapy (decrease consumption of cannabis).

+Since the number of videos can be very low, we couldn't neither say if the synchrnony coud be the reflect of the adherence.

+However, this database can precisely enlighten some points that need to be adressed to consider this evaluation.

 ## MONRADO study
 ### Aim of the study